cloydlau/json-editor-vue/README.md

 # json-editor-vue

-JSON editor for Vue 2 and 3 powered by [svelte-jsoneditor](https://github.com/josdejong/svelte-jsoneditor).
+JSON editor for Vue 2.6 / 2.7 / 3, powered by [svelte-jsoneditor](https://github.com/josdejong/svelte-jsoneditor).

 > svelte-jsoneditor is a brand new JSON editor created by the same author of [jsoneditor](https://github.com/josdejong/jsoneditor), which ['has become hard to maintain, and the architecture needed a big overhaul'](https://github.com/josdejong/jsoneditor/issues/1223). json-editor-vue is the Vue version for svelte-jsoneditor.